tengfongLee/cse15l-lab-reports/lab5/lab5.md

   In order to solve the problem, we can see even there is no test file in the working directory but we got one in _list-examples-grader-main_,

-  which was the working directory before 'cd grading-area', so we can move the file into grading-area by adding 'cp ListTester.java grading-area/'.
+  which was the working directory before `cd grading-area`, so we can move the file into grading-area by adding `cp ListTester.java grading-area/`.

   Or simply move the ListTester.java into the grading-area directory will also work, but I suggest copy the file(this prevent moving file around).